Rome’s Darkest Hour: The War with Hannibal

 Associate Professor

-Philip Waddell is an Associate Professor of Classics, whose work in ancient historiography concerns the construction of narrative within the historical texts of Greek and Roman authors.
-Most recently, he published the monograph Tacitean Visual Narrative with Bloomsbury, and is currently working on a commentary for Livy’s Roman History.
+PHILIP WADDELL is an Associate Professor of Classics at the University of Arizona.
+He received his Ph.D. in Classical Studies from the University of Missouri and specializes in Latin and Greek historiography, Classical History, and Ancient Rhetoric.
+His work in ancient historiography concerns the construction of narrative within historical texts, and he recently published the monograph Tacitean Visual Narrative.
+Currently, he is working on a commentary on book 21 of Livy’s Roman History.

 Location